kroshu/kuka_robot_descriptions/README.md

     <xacro:kuka_kl_ros2_control_joints/>
   </ext_axes_ros2_control_joints>
 </xacro:kuka_robotfamily_ros2_control>

 <!-- world link -->
 <link name="world"/>

 <!-- kl100_2 links -->
 <xacro:kl100_2_links/>

 <xacro:robotmodel prefix="$(arg prefix)" package_name="kuka_robotfamily_support"/>

 <!-- kl100_2 joints -->
 <xacro:kl100_2_joints robot_base_link="$(arg prefix)base_link">
   <origin xyz="$(arg x) $(arg y) $(arg z)" rpy="$(arg roll) $(arg pitch) $(arg yaw)"/>
 </xacro:kl100_2_joints>
 ```

-The order of the tags is important to get the expected valid URDF in the end.
+The order of these tags is important to produce a valid URDF.

+To support different external axis types (prismatic and revolute), custom `ros2_control` joint parameters were introduced: `type` and `is_external`.
+An example can be found in [`kl_ros2_control_macro.xacro`](./kuka_kl_support/urdf/kl_ros2_control_macro.xacro).
+These parameters are optional; if omitted, the driver assumes revolute internal joints.

+Although these parameters increase configuration complexity, they are necessary.
+Without them, the driver could not correctly distinguish between internal and external joints, which is critical for the RobotSensorInterface option package.
+They also allow the driver to convert between ROS 2 units (meters/radians) and KUKA units (millimetres/degrees).

 #### Support for KL units

-In order to provide an example of an external axis integration within the KUKA ecosystem, we created a support package for KUKA KL units with the KL100-2 as a first example.

-The package differs from the other support packages: it doesn't contain full URDFs, it contains macros which then can be used to create a URDF of a robot with KL units integrated.
+To demonstrate external axis integration in the KUKA ecosystem, we provide a support package for KUKA KL units, with the KL100‑2 as the first example, see the [`kuka_kl_support`](./kuka_kl_support/) directory.
+This package differs from the others: instead of full URDFs, it provides xacro macros used to build a robot URDF with integrated KL units.

-To get more details for an example of how to integrate external axis support, see the [kuka_drivers repo](https://github.com/kroshu/kuka_drivers/blob/humble/doc/wiki/Home.md#additional-packages).

 ## What is verified?